ircv3/ircv3-specifications/extensions/resume.md

     C2 - S: :irc.example.com 333 dan #test george 1442060874
     C2 - S: :irc.example.com 353 dan @ #test :@dan @george +violet roger
     C2 - S: :irc.example.com MODE #test +o dan

+## Implementation Considerations

+This section notes considerations software authors will need to take into account while implementing this specification.
+This section is non-normative.

+Right now, when clients detect that their connection to the server may have dropped they tend to send a `QUIT` command, close their current connection and then create a new connection to the server.

+In cases where the server supports resuming connections and SASL is configured for this server, clients may find it more useful to attempt to establish a new link to the server and resume the connection before closing their old one.
+If this is done, clients should be able to better take advantage of connection resumption.

+In addition, users sometimes manually reconnect when they see that their is lag on their connection.
+In these cases, clients may also wish to do the above rather than closing the connection and then reconnecting.